Now, what is he on about? Tebo wondered.

 Atop the tall stone tower that dominated the harbor, Johnny Apple was flapping his arms and dancing around on the balls of his feet.
 His wild red hair was bouncing in a way that reminded Tebo of a chicken with a broken leg.
 Not that all that nervous movement was unusual for Johnny, but today there seemed to be more manic energy in every step.
 Even at this distance Tebo could tell that he was excited.

-several baskets on the completed shelves in preparation for the sundry to hold the items he with his father.
+Tebo placed baskets on the completed shelves to hold the items they sold.
 Satisfied, he stretched and breathed in deeply.
-The smell of the harbor was overlaid by odors of wood roasted nuts, meats and other smells from the vendor stalls that lined the small square.
-There were a lot of empty stalls lately.
-Most carried few goods in winter, unless a late ship or Duar traders passed through.
+The smells of wood roasted nuts, meats and offal permeated the small square by the harbor.
+Many of the stalls were still boarded for the winter.
+There were few trade goods this time of year, unless Duar traders passed through.
 By the time spring arrived people would be living off whatever they had stored up.
 Some would see hard times.
-Tebo couldn’t wait until the warm weather when the number of stalls would grow and explode with goods of all kinds.
+Tebo couldn’t wait until the warm weather when the number of merchants would grow and the market fill with goods of all kinds.
 His stomach grumbled and he looked towards the store to see if his father was done.

 Garlem used his massive arms to roll out and position the last barrel of smoked fish.
 He looked at Tebo, and his broad bearded face lifted in a small grin.
 It’s like watching a rock smile, Tebo thought.
 He smiled back.
 A hairy rock.